Welcome to the Bahlai Lab at Kent State University!

 We’re also interested in data science, data management, and making science a better, more collaborative place with technology and the open web.

-1) Examining how human factors in data collection (i.e study length, sampling methodology) impact the biodiversity monitoring, and information trade-offs of various monitoring approaches.
+1. Examining how human factors in data collection (e.g. study length, sampling methodology) impact the biodiversity monitoring and information trade-offs of various monitoring approaches

-2) Understanding function/diversity relationships in insect communities, developing metrics to quantify these relationships, and understanding how these relationships are altered by disturbances like landscape management or climate change.
+2. Understanding the diversity and functional relationships in insect communities, developing metrics to quantify these relationships, and understanding how they are altered by disturbances (landscape management, climate change, etc.)

-To take a look at our active projects, check out our lab GitHub.
+To see our active projects, check out our lab GitHub

 What’s with the foxes?
 That’s Research Fox, dressed up and ready to do some ecology!
 The image was a gift to Dr. Bahlai upon the completion of her Mozilla fellowship.
 Research Fox hangs out on this page to remind us to approach our science with the open, inclusive, and reproducible principles in mind- we do better science together!